Introduction

 - •Achievable goals that provide satisfaction

-- •A sense of control in a controllable world
+- •A sense of power in a world that can be controlled

 - •Positive feedback and encouragement